-10. Using a flat blade screwdriver inserted between the Ram-Active Air® door and the side of the housing gently pry the door from the actuator motor shaft and pull the actuator motor from the housing.
+10. Using a flat blade screwdriver inserted between the Ram-Active Air® forward door and the side of the housing gently pry the forward door from the actuator motor shaft and pull the actuator motor from the housing.

 The lever arm on the door is fragile so care must be taken to disconnect the door from the linkage without breaking the arm on the door.
 To accomplish this, the arm on the door must be supported as close to the joint as possible and disconnect the joint by twisting and pulling simultaneously.
 Go slow.
-If the arm does break this will not affect the performance of this Banks Ram-Air Intake system but will prevent the stock function if ever returned to stock.
+If the arm does break this will not affect the performance of this Banks Ram-Air Intake system but will prevent the stock actuation if ever returned to stock.